Mason10198/SkywarnPlus/README.md

-# SkywarnPlus: Your Advanced Weather Alert System
+# SkywarnPlus

 ![SkywarnPlus Logo](https://raw.githubusercontent.com/Mason10198/SkywarnPlus/main/Logo_SWP.svg)

-SkywarnPlus is a sophisticated software solution that works hand-in-hand with your AllStarLink (Debian) or HAMVOIP (Arch) node to keep you informed and ready for whatever the weather brings.
-Combining weather data with intuitive features, SkywarnPlus optimizes the efficiency and functionality of your node.
+**SkywarnPlus** is an advanced software solution tailored for Asterisk/app_rpt nodes.
+It is designed to provide important information about local government-issued alerts, thereby broadening the scope and functionality of your node.
+By intelligently integrating local alert data, SkywarnPlus brings a new layer of relevance and utility to your existing system. **SkywarnPlus** works with all major distributions, including AllstarLink, HAMVOIP, myGMRS, and more.

 ## Key Features

-- **Seamless Integration:** SkywarnPlus operates on a Debian (AllStarLink) or Arch (HAMVOIP) node.

 - **Real-Time Weather Alerts:** The software checks the NWS CAP v1.2 API for live weather alerts for user-defined areas.